-The current version (v1) support Ethernet clients like 100G Ethernet (IEEE 802.3ba with 802.3bj FEC option) or 400G Ethernet (IEEE 802.3bs-DRAFT 1.4).
+The current version (v1) support Ethernet clients like 100G Ethernet (IEEE 802.3ba with 802.3bj FEC option) or 400G Ethernet (IEEE 802.3bs-2017).
 The Callite-C4 (v2) will support 200GE or the new 100GE clients when their standard becomes available in the near future.
 The Callite-C4 comes with optional Ethernet MAC/RS statistic and performance monitoring and AES-GCM encryption capability at OPU layer.

 Our SOC solution offers state of the art technology to our clients as well as allowing quick adaptability to change in technology and standards.
 We always keep our SOC code-base updated as close to the release date of latest standard update.
 This allows extremely short time-to-market with the latest technology offered.

 Figure 2 : Callite-C4 Transponder Lane Core Block Diagram

 The Callite-C4 is fully customizable with the following features.

 • 1x400G OTUC4 / ODUC4 (with or without GFEC)